LV-Code-Org/oneill-videofinder/README.md

 4. Click "Load Unpacked" and select the folder with the project files

 Once these steps are complete, the extension will be loaded into your browser.

+## Debugging
+If the browser complains about manifest version, delete manifest.json and rename oneill-manifestv2.json to "manifest.json".